multiversx/mx-docs/docs/developers/tutorials/your-first-dapp.md

 After signing in, we'll see the dashboard where we can see the **Ping** button.

-Click the Ping button and you'll be redirected to the authentication page on the web wallet, maiar wallet or your authentication device.
+Click the Ping button and you'll be redirected to the authentication page on the web wallet, xPortal or your authentication device.
 A new transaction will be created and you'll be asked to confirm it.
 This transaction transfers balance from your wallet to the smart contract address.
 Those funds will be locked for the specified period of time.
 Pay attention to the data field, where we call the smart contract function `ping`.
 After you confirm the transaction, a success message will appear and the funds are locked.